 In recent months, trivia apps have exploded in popularity, and have provided app companies and major corporations the ability to market to a highly engaged audience with the allure of substantial cash prize pools.

 Most trivia apps are fairly similar.
 If you make it through all the rounds without getting a question wrong you get to split the prize pool with remaining contestants.

 Some of the most popular trivia apps that pay cash include:

-HQ Trivia – The app that sparked the surge in trivia app interest and massive venture capital funding.
+HQ Trivia (no longer active)- The app that sparked the surge in trivia app interest and massive venture capital funding.

 Givling – Win cash and have a shot at having your student loan debt paid off by Givling.

 You won’t become rich by playing trivia apps, but if you’re a trivia fanatic, these games might be a great way to earn some additional income!